hannah-taylorr/Sky-Identification/README.md

 A program (with Gradio demo) to identify sky pixels using traditional computer vision techniques.
 It can identify the sky in different colors (grey, blue, pink, orange) except for the night sky.

 ## Instruction:
-Link to Gradio demo: https://650bc6c2f4c48bc875.gradio.live.
+Link to Gradio demo on HuggingFace: https://huggingface.co/spaces/hannahnguyen/skydetection.
-If the gradio link expires, please run the .py file on your device to get a new link.
+You can also run the .py file on your device to get a new Gradio link.

 ## Outputs: